writly/writly/README.md

 # Writly

 `writly` is a library that offers a markdown WYSIWYG editor as a react component.
-It's built upon facebook's `lexical` and `lexical-playground` to ensure best performance.
+It's built upon facebook's `lexical` and `lexical-playground` to ensure performant rich text editing.
 [Try it out yourself!](https://www.writ.ly)

 ## Installation